lucidrains/audiolm-pytorch/README.md

 - <a href="https://stability.ai/">Stability.ai</a> for the generous sponsorship to work and open source cutting edge artificial intelligence research

-- <a href="https://huggingface.co/">🤗 Huggingface</a> for their amazing accelerate library
+- <a href="https://huggingface.co/">🤗 Huggingface</a> for their amazing accelerate and transformers libraries

 - <a href="https://ai.facebook.com/">MetaAI</a> for <a href="https://github.com/facebookresearch/fairseq">Fairseq</a> and the liberal license